konrad-g/neudesk-docs/getting-started.md

 ## 4. List Your First Service

 Choose your category and craft a clear title.
 Set your price and timeframe.
-Highlight what's included–for example, "WordPress site setup + 1 revision."
+Highlight what's included.
+For example, "WordPress site setup + 1 revision."

 ## 5. Go Live

-Publish your service.
-It appears in marketplace listings, and buyers can find you by category or search.
+Publish your page.
+Your services appear in marketplace listings, and buyers can find you by category or search.

 ## 6. Promote Your Profile

 Share your profile link on social media, forums, and with your network.
 The more visibility, the better!

 You will pay greatly reduced commission fees for sales generated from your own links.
 For details, check our [pricing page](https://neudesk.com/pricing).

 ## 7. Next Steps